 Yes.
 You have two options:

-Group Tours - Under the revised policies announced in June 2017 and implemented on November 9, 2017, if you want to travel under the People to People category of allowed travel, you’ll need to travel as a part of a licensed group tour.
+Group Tours: Under the revised policies announced in June 2017 and implemented on November 9, 2017, if you want to travel under the People to People category of allowed travel, you’ll need to travel as a part of a licensed group tour.
 These typically cost $5000 or more.

 What are the categories of allowable travel?
 What category should I pick?

-You may see these categories referred to as a “General License,” but there’s no physical license at all.
-It is simply a declaration of why you’re traveling to Cuba.
+Your travel category is simply a declaration of why you’re traveling to Cuba.
 You just need to pick a category and state it when booking a flight, booking lodging, and returning to the United States through immigration.

 Which documents do I need to travel to Cuba from the US?